DisCoTec/discotec.github.io/2021/slack.md

 ## Posting questions

-1. If your question is related to a particular presentation, check whether there is an existing thread by clicking the search field at the top of the page.
+1. If your question is related to a particular presentation, check whether there is an existing thread using the search field at the top of the page.

     ![Search thread](screenshots/search_thread.png){:height="85%" width="85%"}